-Sri Lankan shares hit over 12-wk closing low led by telcos, beverages
+CORRECTED-Sri Lankan shares hit over 12-wk closing low led by telcos, beverages (July 31)

 Private lender Sampath Bank Plc announced a rights issuance of one new share for every six existing shares.

 "The market dipped a bit on telecoms.
-The rights issue mopped up the liquidity, but market is looking positive," said Hussain Ghani, associate director at Asia Securities.
+The rights issue mopped up the liquidity, but market is looking positive," said Hussain Gani, deputy CEO of Softlogic Stockbrokers.

 Foreign investors net bought shares worth 121.8 million rupees on Monday, extending the year-to-date net foreign inflow to 25.8 billion rupees. ($1 = 153.5000 Sri Lankan rupees) (Reporting by Ranga Sirilal; Editing by Biju Dwarakanath)